digicert/pkilint/README.md

 ### REST API Installation

 pkilint provides a REST API component that can be installed as a package extra.
-The REST API is implemented as an ASGI web application, so you will need to install a ASGI server in addition to the package extra.
+The REST API is implemented as an ASGI web application, so you will need to install an ASGI server in addition to the package extra.
 There are several ASGI servers available; [Uvicorn](https://www.uvicorn.org/) has been confirmed to work well with the REST API application.

 To install the REST API component and Uvicorn ASGI server, run the following command: